jforget/raku-Hamilton2/doc/Hamilton.en.md

 #### Second Version

+This version is illustrated by maps `x-risk` and `x-risk2` and by initialisation programs `init-risk-extract.raku` and `init-risk-extract2.raku`.

 We discard the notion  of "shadow area" and we add  a new use-case for the waypoint  in the border record.
 If a border crosses  the IDL, the initialisation  programme  feeds  the  `long` and  `lat`  fields  when storing a  `Borders` record.
-The  latitude can  be computed, as  it is done in the `init-risk-extract.raku` programme, or it can be extracted from the init file,  like it is done for other reasons  with the `93 → 95` border  in the `fr1970` and  `fr2015` maps, or several  borders in the `ratp` map.
+The  latitude can  be computed, as  it is done in the `init-risk-extract.raku` programme, or it can be extracted from the init  file, like it is done  in the `init-risk-extract2.raku` programme, and like it is done for other reasons with the `93 → 95` border  in the `fr1970` and  `fr2015` maps, or several  borders in the `ratp` map.
 The longitude is either 180°E or  180°W, according to the border `from_code` area.
 For example,  in the `ASI → USA` border ,